Huawei ban clouds U.S.-China trade talks, tech sector

 While Canada says China has made no specific link between the detentions of the two men and Meng’s arrest, experts and former diplomats say they have no doubt it is using their cases to pressure Canada.

-The Commerce Department said on Wednesday it was adding Huawei and affiliates to its “Entity List,” which bars them from buying components and technology from U.S. firms without government approval.
+The U.S. Commerce Department said on Wednesday it was adding Huawei and 70 affiliates to its “Entity List,” which bars them from buying components and technology from U.S. firms without government approval.

+It later revised the number of affiliates down to 68.
+The order could go into effect this week.

 Lawmakers in the U.S. Congress have long feared that Huawei’s equipment could be used by the Chinese government to spy on Americans.
 Democrats and Republicans lined up in support of the Trump administration’s move.